taanishr/cse15l-lab-reports/week-5-lab-report.md

 ```

+I called `grep` with command line option `-m 2` and string `ball` for all `txt` files (`*.txt`) `government/Media/*` (all subdirectories of Media).
 The `-m` command line option limits the number of matches per file to the number provided (in this case `2`).
 Limiting the number of matches to a number other than `1` may be useful when we need to cap the size of the output, or only need to process a certain amount of occurences of the string.

 Source: Found in `man grep`